theauraimpact/golden-runway-framework/README.md

 The framework recommends funding via a **Voluntary Employees' Beneficiary Association (VEBA)**.
 * **Tax Efficiency:** Contributions are often tax-deductible; investment growth is tax-exempt.
 * **Safety:** Assets in the Trust are protected from the Company's creditors.
 If the company goes bankrupt, the severance money is safe.
+> **🌍 International Note:**
+> The Golden Runway framework is designed to scale across borders.
+While the specific funding vehicle changes by jurisdiction, the core promise (pre-funded security) remains constant.
+> While "VEBA" is a specific US tax term, **Model A (Trust-Based Funding)** is a globally valid strategy.
+> *For details on adapting this framework outside the US, please email theauraimpact@gmail.com

 ### 3. The "Contribution Holiday"
 The plan aligns incentives.
 If retention is high and the Trust becomes overfunded (e.g., >125%), the Company gets a "premium holiday," effectively rewarding the organization for keeping its people.